plinss/acmebot/README.md

 This tool can automatically add and remove DNS records for dns-01 authorizations as well as TLSA records.
-Updates to a local server can be made via an external zone file processor, such as [bindtool], or to a remote DNS server via RFC 2136 dynamic DNS updates using nsupdate.
+Updates to a local server can be made via an external zone file processor, such as [bindtool], or to a remote DNS server via RFC 2136 dynamic DNS updates using `nsupdate`.
 The choice between local and remote DNS updates can be made on a zone by zone basis.